cwahn/theta/README.md

 ## 🚧 WIP
 Theta is currently under active development and API is subject to change.
 Not yet recommended for any serious business.
 ### Todo
+- Macros
   - [ ] Make `actor` macro to take identifier as `ActorId`
+- Supervision
   - [ ] Factor out supervision as a optional feature
+- Remote
   - [ ] Define lifetime behavior of exported actors (Currently, exported actor will never get dropped)
   - [ ] Support full NodeAddr including Url format definition and sharing routing information between peers
   - [ ] Network timeout constants
+- Persistence
+  - [ ] Cover patiral persistance case; some could be stored in storage, but some data should be passed in runtime
+- Actor pool
   - [ ] Actor pool (task stealing with anonymous dynamic actors and MPMC)

 ## License